sliide/technical_task_android/README.md

 # Sliide Android developer challenge

-Below I'm sharing somehight w.r.t to this task:
+Below I'm sharing some highlight w.r.t to this task:

 ####  Note:
 - Not handling error response cases where email already exists or not found (only code 201 & 204 is handled as per requirements)